Austin's Sister City in Germany

 when Renata Anderson fromAustin and Heinz Fey from Koblenz began negotiations.
 In September of 1990, Mayor Lee Cooke led the first delegation of Austinites from Austin to Koblenz.
 In 1992, the relationship became official when Mayor Bruce Todd led a delegation to Koblenz for the city’s 2000th anniversary and signed the sister cities agreement with Lord Mayor Willi Hörter.
 In 2017 the Austin-Koblenz Sister Cities Committee celebrated 25 years of successful international relations.

-The Austin-Koblenz Sister Cities Committee consists of 54 members and is headed by Ed Tovar.
+The Austin-Koblenz Sister Cities Committee is headed by Ed Tovar.

 - Bundesgartenschau (National Garden Show) in Koblenz.
 The garden was designed and constructed through the combined efforts of members of the Austin-Koblenz Sister Cities Committee, the Partnerschaft Koblenz-Austin, Austin Community College, and Handwerkskammer Koblenz.
 The Bundesgartenschau also featured a concert of eight Austin musicians.